 Introducing Lake Taupo Region

-NZ’s largest lake, Lake Taupo, sits in the caldera of a volcano that began erupting about 300,000 years ago.
-The caldera was formed by a collapse during the Oruanui eruption about 26,500 years ago, which threw out 750 cu km of ash and pumice, making Krakatoa (8 cu km) look like a pimple.
+NZ’s largest lake, Lake Taupo, sits in the caldera of a volcano which began erupting about 300, 000 years ago.
+The caldera was formed by a collapse during the Oruanui eruption, about 26, 500 years ago, which threw out 750 cu km of ash and pumice, making Krakatoa (8 cu km) look like a pimple.
+The surrounding area is still volcanically active and, like Rotorua, has fascinating thermal areas.

 Taupo Adventure Combo: Jet Boat Ride, Helicopter Flight, Scenic Cruise and Whitewater Rafting